Secure Scattered Memory: Rethinking Secure Enclave Memory with Secret Sharing: Secure Scattered Memory Architecture

-During the phase (2), random values ranging from \( x_1 \) to \( x_K \) are produced using the PRNG.
-For each value, the polynomial is evaluated to determine its corresponding \( f(x) \).
+Random values \( x_1 \) to \( x_K \) are produced using A pseudo-random number generator (PRNG).
+The polynomial is evaluated for each value to determine its \( f(x) \).
 Each resulting pair, e.g. \((x_1, f(x_1))\), is referred to as a share.
-Using this method, a total of \( K \) shares are generated for the polynomial of each block, and they are subsequently stored in memory.
-With this, the data segmentation procedure for memory write operations is concluded.
+Using this method, a total of \( t \) shares are generated for the polynomial of each block and subsequently stored in memory.

-Each share contains a fragment of the plaintext, specifically corresponding to the initial \( W \) degrees of the polynomial.
-Thus, during data reconstruction, each retrieval operation must be able to recover \( W \) segments of the original data.